memochou1993/nyan-profile/README.md

 }
 ```

-Commit and push changes to GitHub.
+Then, commit and push changes to GitHub.

 ```bash
 git add .